it only takes

 ― Noor Unnahar,

 - Title: Yesterday I Was the Moon

 - Author: Noor Unnahar

 - Publication date: March 27th 2018

 - Publisher:Clarkson Potter Publishers

-I was given Yesterday I Was the Moon as a birthday gift last month.
-By the end of the day, I had some downtime and read it within thirty minutes or so.
+I got Yesterday I Was the Moon as a birthday gift last month.
+By the end of the day, I had some downtime and read it within about thirty minutes.

 The poems were centered around Noor’s life.
-She began by explaining that her name means light and how she let that fact build her life.
+She explained that her name means light and how she let that fact build her life.
 She also talked about traveling from her home country a lot.
-Travel, longing, strength, feminism, words, home, and more themes could be found throughout the book.
+Themes of longing, strength, feminism, words, home, and more are in this book.

 Overall, I enjoyed the poems.
 Some got me to think more than others.
-I did wish that they were more specific however.
-It seemed her words were just vague enough that the reader wouldn’t know her life well, but knew her emotions well.
-All the poems were relatable, especially the ones about women, but I still had a feeling that I wished the poems got a bit deeper.
+I did wish that they were more specific though.
+Her words were vague enough that the reader wouldn’t know her life well, but knew her emotions well.
+All the poems were relatable, especially the ones about women, but I wished the poems were deeper.

 Average rating on Goodreads: 4.01/5